maghribalramahi83/sdn-load-balancing/Proposed ML-QTLB Algorithm/README.md

 ---

 ## 📈 Results Summary

+### vs Classical Algorithms [2022]

-Alrammahi, M.A.M. and W.S.
-Bhaya.
-Performance Analysis for Load Balancing Algorithms using POX Controller in SDN. in 2022 International Conference on Data Science and Intelligent Computing (ICDSIC).
+> Alrammahi, M.A.M. and W.S.
+Bhaya. *Performance Analysis for Load Balancing Algorithms using POX Controller in SDN.* In 2022 International Conference on Data Science and Intelligent Computing (ICDSIC).
 2022.
 IEEE.

-### vs Classical Algorithms [2022]

 | No. of Requests | RR | Random | WRR | LC | **ML-QTLB** |
 |----------------|-----|--------|-----|----|------------|